bigdata-i523/hid327/notebook.md

 * 09/17/17 Installed Tex Live from tug.org
 * 09/18/17 Registered with ShareLatex to use it for Paper1.
 * 09/18/17 Installed jabref
+* 09/24/17 Researched paper and began to assemble outline, text.